DHYM connections on higher rank holomorphic vector bundles over ${\mathbb{P}}(T_{{\mathbb{P}^{2}}})$: Proof of Theorem A

 for all $c \in \mathbbm{R}$, such that $\hat{\Theta}({\bf{E}}_{3}) = = {\rm{Arg}}\int_{{\mathbbm{P}}(T_{{\mathbbm{P}^{2}}})}{\rm{tr}}\Big (\omega_{0} \otimes \mathbbm{1}_{{\bf{E}}_{3}} - \frac{1}{2\pi}F_{\nabla}\Big)^{3} \ (\text{mod} \ 2\pi)$. \end{enumerate} In particular, ${\bf{E}}_{1}$ and ${\bf{E}}_{2}$ are slope-polystable, and ${\bf{E}}_{3}$ is slope-unstable. \end{theorem}

-The proof which we will present for the above result is constructive, which means that we will construct explicitly the examples of Hermitian connections $\nabla$ on higher rank holomorphic vector bundles ${\bf{E}} \to {\mathbbm{P}}(T_{{\mathbbm{P}^{2}}})$ which illustrate the following cases: \begin{itemize} \item {\bf{Type I:}} $\nabla$ is both a HYM instanton and a dHYM instanton; \item {\bf{Type II:}} $\nabla$ is a HYM instanton but not a dHYM instanton; \item {\bf{Type III:}} $\nabla$ is a dHYM instanton but not a HYM instanton. \end{itemize} As we have seen (Remark \ref{dHYMisHYM}), every line bundle ${\bf{E}} \to {\mathbbm{P}}(T_{{\mathbbm{P}^{2}}})$ admits a Hermitian connection which is Type I. However, explicit examples of Hermitian connections on higher rank holomorphic vector bundles of Type I, or which illustrate Type II and Type III cases, are not known in the literature.
-In fact, as far as the author knows, no concrete examples of dHYM instanton on higher rank holomorphic vector bundles are known so far.
-It is worth to point out that the first example which illustrate the existence of higher rank dHYM instanton was provided in \cite[Example 2.18]{dervan2020z}.
+The proof which we will present for the above result is constructive, which means that we will construct explicitly the examples of Hermitian connections $\nabla$ on higher rank holomorphic vector bundles ${\bf{E}} \to {\mathbbm{P}}(T_{{\mathbbm{P}^{2}}})$ which illustrate the following cases: \begin{itemize} \item {\bf{Type I:}} $\nabla$ is both a HYM connection and a dHYM connection; \item {\bf{Type II:}} $\nabla$ is a HYM connection but not a dHYM connection; \item {\bf{Type III:}} $\nabla$ is a dHYM connection but not a HYM connection. \end{itemize} As we have seen (Remark \ref{dHYMisHYM}), every line bundle ${\bf{E}} \to {\mathbbm{P}}(T_{{\mathbbm{P}^{2}}})$ admits a Hermitian connection which is Type I. However, explicit examples of Hermitian connections on higher rank holomorphic vector bundles of Type I, or which illustrate Type II and Type III cases, are not known in the literature.
+In fact, as far as the author knows, no concrete examples of dHYM connection on higher rank holomorphic vector bundles are known so far.
+It is worth to point out that the first example which illustrate the existence of higher rank dHYM connection was provided in \cite[Example 2.18]{dervan2020z}.